 Cloth: A few pieces of muslin or cheesecloth will be needed to come between the fruit and the trays.
 The more open-weaved the cloth is, the better it is for air-circulation to occur.

 Of course the sun is what our ancestors used before modern conveniences and it works well as long as you take some things into consideration.
-Firstly, make sure that your fruit is covered with muslin or cheesecloth so that you don't have flies laying their eggs in the fruit.
-Secondly, when drying fruit you should only dry the fruit on sunny days, that don't have a chance of a downpour of rain.
-Summer is by far the best time of year to do this.
-Lastly, when drying fruit, always bring your fruit inside at night, and replace it outside in the morning.
+Firstly, for sun drying fruit, make sure that your fruit is covered with muslin or cheesecloth so that you don't have flies laying their eggs in the fruit.

-You can use your oven to dry fruit.
-Most types of ovens are fine for fruit drying; electric, solid-fuel or gas.
-The optimum temperature you should be aiming for is between 49°C (120°F) and 66°C (150°F).
+The ideal temperature you should be aiming for is between 49°C (120°F) and 66°C (150°F).
 With such a wide temperature available, most fruit drying ends successfully.

 To prepare stone fruit for drying, such as peaches and apricots they must be cut in half and then remove the stones.
 Lie them down, cut side up on the trays, being careful that they are not touching to allow adequate circulation.

 Drying Figs. Figs are not cut, but left whole.
 Place them bottoms down on the trays.
-They can be flattened with the palm of one's hand as they start to dry, pressing them flat from the centre down.
+They can be flattened with the palm of one's hand as they start to dry, pressing them flat from the center down.

 Drying Grapes.
 Grapes can be dried either on the bunch or off, depending on what taste you want to achieve.
 If you remove all the grapes from the stalks you will end up with raisins or sultanas that are slightly more dry than those you can buy commercially.